 Through searching for options, I found any number of people who have also had problems with Freenom.
 According to many reviews, it seems that Freenom grabs back their domains (you don’t own them after all) when the site starts receiving a certain number of hits per month.
 Going back to Freenom, you have the option of buying the site back … or, well, hitting the road.
 Kind of felt a bit like front running .

+You can google search for other comments on Freenom.
 Please note that these are based on my experiences.
 Your experiences may differ.

 Not recommended: Site builders free URL